gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    parameters, the Association will start with support of DTLS/SCTP.
    The set of options indicated are the DTLS/SCTP Mandatory Options.
-   No data transfer is permitted before DTLS handshake is complete.
+   No data transfer is permitted before DTLS handshake is completed.
 Chunk bundling is permitted according to {{RFC9260}}.
 The DTLS handshake will enable authentication of both the peers.

    The extension described in this document is given by the following